ljlodl5/School_District_Analysis/README.md

 ### **School Summary Impacts**
-The school summary is similar to the district analysis in that there are only neglible changes to the data after appropriate adjustments occur post 9th grade NaN was adjustment.
+The school summary is similar to the district analysis in that there are only neglible changes to the data after appropriate adjustments to NaN occurred.

 Exhibit A: The data for the school when all THS students were included (pre-NaN).